 Because her employer has entered into liquidation, her application to deem her former employer insolvent is unnecessary and this application is disallowed.
 She is advised to contact the liquidator.
-The liquidator will arrange to claim her entitlements on her behalf from the Insolvency Payments Scheme, and will pay them to her.
+The liquidator will arrange to claim her entitlements on her behalf via the Insolvency Payments Scheme, and will pay them to her.

-9.2 Historical Employer Deemed Insolvent Application Scenarios
+9.2 Historical Deemed Insolvent process Scenarios

-Table 9: Scenario 4 - Successful application
+Table 8: Scenario 4 - Successful application

-David worked in Grocery Shop Ltd for 4 years and was paid a salary of €300 per week.
+David worked in Grocery Shop Ltd for 6 years and was paid a salary of €300 per week.
 He was employed from June 2000 until August 2004 when the shop closed down.
 David did not know the shop was closing down until he arrived for his shift to find the doors locked.

 David was aware that the shop was in financial difficulty as he was owed money prior to the shop shutting its doors.
-David calculated that he was owed \leq 3,000, comprising his last 5 weeks' pay (\leq 1,500), one week's unpaid holiday pay (\leq 300) and his minimum notice (\leq 1,200 - 4 weeks' pay as he had between 5-10 years' service).
+David calculated that he was owed \in 3,000, comprising his last 5 weeks' pay (\in 1,500), one week's unpaid holiday pay (\in 300) and his minimum notice (\in 1,200 - 4 weeks' pay as he had between 5-10 years' service).

-When David made contact with the employer, he was informed that there was no money in the business to meet what was owed and the employer could also not afford to wind up the company.
+When David contacted the employer, he was informed that there was no money in the business to meet what was owed and the employer could also not afford to wind up the company.